Puppy vaccination packages for puppies under 16 weeks of age

 We have put together a package of everything that you need for your new puppy.

-When to vaccinate your puppy
+When to give the first vaccination for your puppy

 At 16-20 weeks we strongly advise an additional Parvo vaccination.
 Parvovirus has been an issue in the Swindon area over recent years, and this third vaccination is recommended.
 Parvovirus is a particularly virulent virus and is often fatal.